joakimremler/YRGO_docker/README.md

 To continue you can read step 3 and 4 from [DigitalOcean Docker Guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).
 Where they explains the Docker concept about image and Containers.

-You should now run your first container from and simple image called [hello-world](https://hub.docker.com/_/hello-world/).
+You should now run your first container from a image called [hello-world](https://hub.docker.com/_/hello-world/).

 But first we download the new image from dockerhub by [pulling](https://docs.docker.com/engine/reference/commandline/pull/) it.
 Write this command in the terminal in the server: